pluralsh/documentation/pages/how-to/deploy/pipelines.md

 1. Navigate to https://{your-console-domain}/cd/pipelines and click on the `cd-demo` row
 2. Click `Add Context` at the bottom of the dev stage
-3. Enter a json blob like `{"version": "<some-docker-tag>"}` to setup a new context.
+3. Enter a json blob like `{"version": "0.1.0"}` to setup a new context (`0.1.0` is just another valid tag for our image).
 The context should match `spec.configuration` from the PR Automation `cd-demo-pipeline` you created for this pipeline.

 You can also trigger the pipeline via CRD, wich can be done by writing a file to `bootstrap/cd-demo/context.yaml`: